[Infographic] How Much Does it Cost to Make an App?

 US-based programmers charge somewhere between $50-$150 an hour, or up to $12,000 for a couple weeks’ work.
 Depending on the infrastructure of an app, it may take several weeks to design the app, and several more to code it.
 (To offset the costs, you can outsource this to freelance programmers in Europe and Asia, but be sure to do your due diligence to save yourself some nasty headaches!)

-You can also consider hiring a mobile development lab or tech firm to design, develop and deploy your app.
-Note that that all labs are created equal.
-Some may charge you more for overhead costs and some may charge you less if you provide certain components (e.g., graphics), but smaller, boutique labs probably have the middle ground you’re looking for.
-For example, Bahndr, by New York mobile app developer, Blue Label Labs, is a $30,000 social game built from scratch with completely custom graphics – it could have cost double that had the project been given to a larger shop!
+Note that not all labs are created equal.
+Once again, determining “How much is it to make an app?” requires accounting for various factors.
+For example, some development agencies may charge you more for overhead costs and some may charge you less if you provide certain components (e.g., graphics), but smaller, boutique labs probably have the middle ground you’re looking for.
+For example, Bahndr, is a $30,000 social game built from scratch right here at Blue Label Labs with completely custom graphics – it could have cost double that had the project been given to a larger shop!

 Testing an App

 You can do this manually by using multiple devices yourself or by hiring a test team.
-You can also cast a wide net and release a free beta version (check out testflightapp.com) for feedback from users who know what to look out for.
+Here at Blue Label Labs, we use design sprints throughout the development process as a means of testing and quality assurance even before the final product is released.
+This ends up saving time and money in the long run.
+Alternatively, you can also cast a wide net and release a free beta version (using Apple’s TestFlight Beta program) for feedback from users who know what to look out for.
 Expect to spend $8,000-$30,000 on testing your app, depending on the app.
 The more changes you need to make, the more you will need to spend for your programmers to get rid of any bugs and improve usability.

 Launching the app: